Sicily, like so many Italian islands has long been a popular destination owing to its long summers and piquant, picturesque Mediterranean charm.

 - Unique things to do in Sicily

-- Free things to do in Sicily
+- Free things to see and do in Sicily

 - Best beaches in Sicily